merttyilmaz/Expense-Tracker/README.md

 ----------------------------------------------------------------------------------------------

-Hardest thing I did in this project was adding the localStorage hook because Next.js is a server side rendering framework which means that it renders on the server and html is sent to the client.
-Servers don't have localStorage so the workaround for it is that we have add
-checks and controls to see if the code is on the server or the client.
+Hardest thing I did in this project was adding the localStorage hook because Next.js is a server side rendering framework which means that it renders on the server and HTML is sent to the client.
+Servers don't have localStorage so the workaround for it is that we have to add checks and controls to see if the code is on the server or the client.

 ----------------------------------------------------------------------------------------------